Someone on your leadership team will quote a figure of 8.7 percent from recent headlines during budget season. Is that COLA number too high?

 - Behavior: Consumers spending money differently when prices go up.
 People drive less, buy chicken instead of beef, defer purchases, and cut back on discretionary spending.

 The key question that everyone is trying to answer is, “How much less is a dollar worth now than it was a year or a month ago?”

 Two indexes in two flavors

 The chart below condenses some of the differences between the two major indexes and their respective flavors.If you want to explore the difference between the CPI and PCE further, we recommend reading this excellent 2014 article by the Federal Reserve Bank of Cleveland.

 ChurchSalary has condensed two decades of inflation data into the single chart below.
-Even though inflation is still unreasonably high, some of the indexes and market indicators are hinting that inflation may have peaked in March/April 2022 and is either leveling off or trending downward.
+Even though inflation is still unreasonably high, some of the indexes and market indicators are hinting that inflation peaked in the summer of 2022 and is either leveling off or trending downward.